mantishK/Imagine-Go/README.md

 You may say I'm a dreamer
 But there's a Lang with all the fun
 I hope someday you'll join us
-And coding will agian be fun
+And coding will again be fun

 Imagine no pointer arithmetic
 I wonder if you can